d-harada55/v4_RRI_doc/docs/_sources/01_introduction.rst.txt

 -----

-RRI on iRICについて
+About RRI on iRIC
 ------------------------------
-RRI on iRICは、 `「降雨流出氾濫（RRI）モデルプログラム利用規約 <https://www.pwri.go.jp/icharm/research/rri/rri_contract_j.html>`_ 」、第1章ⅱ、ⅲの項目に基づき改変公開しているものです。
+RRI on iRIC is modified and released based on items ii and iii of Chapter 1 of the `Rainfall-Runoff-Inundation (RRI) Model Program Terms of Use <https://www.pwri.go.jp/icharm/research/rri/rri_contract_j.html>`_
-そのため、RRI on iRIC(以降、本プログラム)による計算結果の公表、頒布する場合は下記内容を明記してください。
+Therefore, when publishing or distributing the calculation results using RRI on iRIC (hereafter referred to as "this program"), please clearly state the following:

 ---

-- 本プログラムの原著作物（以降、RRI）の著作権は、土木研究所（ICHARM）にあります
+- The copyright of the original work of this program (hereafter referred to as "RRI") belongs to the Public Works Research Institute (ICHARM).
-- 本プログラムは、RRIの二次著作物にあたります。
+- This program is a derivative work of RRI.
-- 計算結果は、RRIを改変したプログラム（本プログラム）によるものです
+- The calculation results are derived from the modified program (this program) based on RRI.

 ---